 During the Falklands War, 2nd April – 14th June 1982, the Royal Navy Type 42 destroyer, HMS Sheffield, was operating as part of a picket force ahead of the larger Royal Navy task force.
 On the 4th of May, 1982, an Exocet anti-ship missile, launched by an Argentine Navy Super Étendard fighter-bomber, struck the destroyer.
 The threat was not identified as a sea-skimming missile until crew aboard HMS Sheffield saw smoke rising from the missiles exhaust approximately five seconds before impact.
 Due to the lack of threat identification, HMS Sheffield failed to take any defensive or evasive manoeuvres to avoid the missile, and did not deploy any countermeasures, such as launching chaff or preparing defensive fire.
 Although evidence suggests that the missile did not detonate, heat from the missile ignited HMS Sheffield’s fuel reserve and fire engulfed the ship.
 This extensive fire, combined with the initial impact of the missile, resulted in the death of 20 Royal Navy seamen and the eventual foundering of the vessel, the first Royal Navy vessel sunk since the Second World War (Board of Inquiry, 1982).

 Following the sinking of HMS Sheffield, the Royal Navy instigated significant procedural changes for dealing with missile attacks, including the required manoeuvres that vessels should take and immediate defensive actions that should be followed.
-Significantly, a need was identified to focus on crew training to enable the crew to rapidly respond to the threat of a fast approaching sea-skimming missile, including detection of the incoming threat, and required countermeasures to attempt to avoid the impact of the missile.
+Significantly, a need was identified to focus on crew training to enable the crew to rapidly respond to the threat of a fast approaching sea-skimming missile.
+Crew training needs included both detection of the incoming threat and required countermeasures to attempt to avoid the impact of the missile.
 To facilitate this training, during live sea training operations, the Royal Navy utilises low flying Hawk T1/1A jets to mimic the flight path of a sea-skimming missile in order to realistically train ship radar operators and gunners (Royal Navy, 2012).
 This training operation is conducted by the Royal Navy, and its subsidiary force, the Fleet Air Arm, without direct involvement of the Royal Air Force (RAF).
 The Hawk T1/1A, used in this training operation, originally known as the Hawker Siddeley, first entered service with the RAF in 1976.
 The Hawk T1/1A is a tandem-seat transonic ground-attack and training aircraft, with a max speed of 625mph at sea level.
 Traditionally flown by a forward pilot and rear seated trainer, the Hawk can also be flown and operated by a single pilot.
 As an older aircraft, the Hawk T1/1A does not possess a Head Up Display (HUD) and is reliant on primarily analogue gauges.
 The Hawk T1/1A jets used within missile training simulations have been made famous for its use by the RAF acrobatic team, the Red Arrows.
-Despite newer models of the Hawk being developed by BAE Systems, such as the Advanced Hawk, equipped with improved safety systems, including an integrated HUD, these are not available to the Fleet Air Arm for missile simulation training who maintain the use of previously retired RAF T1/1A Hawks.
+Newer models of the Hawk have been developed by BAE Systems, including the Advanced Hawk, which is equipped with improved safety systems, including an integrated HUD.
+Advanced Hawks are not available however to the Fleet Air Arm who maintain the use of previously retired RAF T1/1A Hawks for missile simulation training.